Robust Design from Systems Physics: Robust Design from Statistical Physics

-All of the local minima arise independently in different regions of the free energy landscape, so we compute the ultimate stress and strain for each design class and plot them together without averaging.
-We characterize each design class as weak or strong by comparing the relative $\sigma_k^\textsf{ult}$.
+We determine the robustness of each architecture class by computing the design stress--strain curves.
+From these curves, we extract the ultimate stress and strain for each architecture class and plot them together without averaging in Fig.~\ref{fig:ultimate_strstr}.
+These stress--strain relationships facilitate the characterization of each design architecture class as weak or strong by comparing the respective $\sigma_k^\textsf{ult}$ among different architecture classes $k$.
 Weak designs have small $\sigma_k^\textsf{ult}$, whereas strong designs have large $\sigma_k^\textsf{ult}$.
-We also classify designs as brittle or ductile by comparing the relative $\abs{\vec{\epsilon}_k^{\;\textsf{ult}}}$.
-Brittle designs have small $\abs{\vec{\epsilon}_k^{\;\textsf{ult}}}$, whereas ductile designs have large $\abs{\vec{\epsilon}_k^{\;\textsf{ult}}}$.
-The most robust designs would be achieved by the architecture classes (free energy basins) that are both strong and ductile.
+We also characterize designs as brittle or ductile by comparing the relative $|\vec{\epsilon}_k^{\;\textsf{ult}}|$.
+Brittle designs have small $|\vec{\epsilon}_k^{\;\textsf{ult}}|$, whereas ductile designs have large $|\vec{\epsilon}_k^{\;\textsf{ult}}|$.
+Considering both strength and ductility gives us the two-factor robustness, $R^2$, of the architecture classes, presented in Fig.~\ref{fig:twofactor}.